Violence between family members is subject to legal intervention in the same way as violence between strangers.

 For police attendance: 131 444

 A person calling the police should give their name and address, explain the situation and its urgency, and ask for the name of the officer.
 If the police fail to come in a short time, the person should call again, and keep calling.
-If this is not effective, the person should call the Domestic and Aboriginal Family Violence Gateway Service on 1800 800 098 and that service can then be asked to contact the police as well.
+If this is not effective, the person should call the Domestic Violence Crisis Line on 1800 800 098 and that service can then be asked to contact the police as well.

-Each Adelaide metropolitan police area has a Family Violence Investigation Section staffed by police officers trained to assist victims seeking an intervention order and investigate reports of family violence.
+Each Adelaide district area has a Family Violence Investigation Section staffed by police officers trained to assist victims seeking an intervention order and investigate reports of family violence.
 The contact details for these sections are as follows:

 Police Family Violence Investigation Sections